Michael J. Miller

 Co-Chair, Software

 Michael is a commercial trial lawyer who concentrates his practice on major life insurance secondary market and software litigation cases.
-Michael also represents insurers in property, casualty, commercial, and environmental insurance coverage cases, life and disability insurance coverage cases, alleged agent and broker fraud and Ponzi scheme cases, RICO cases, and countless cases involving annuities.
+Michael also represents insurers in property, casualty, commercial, and environmental insurance coverage cases, life and disability insurance coverage cases, alleged agent and broker fraud and Ponzi scheme cases, RICO cases, and countless cases involving life insurance and annuities.
 Michael has litigated a broad range of commercial issues, including life insurance, software, real estate, equipment leasing, lending agreements, shareholder disputes, and construction cases.
-With an insurance litigation practice that is national in scope, Michael has a record of successfully litigating the full spectrum of cases involving the sale of life insurance policies and annuities in the secondary market — including stranger-originated life insurance (STOLI) cases and attempts by “factoring companies” to effectuate purchases of structured settlement annuity payment streams.
+With an insurance litigation practice that is national in scope, Michael has a record of successfully litigating the full spectrum of cases involving the sale of life insurance policies and annuities in the secondary market — including stranger-originated life insurance (STOLI) cases.

 Michael has an impressive track record representing software firms involved in software defect, implementation, and licensing disputes.
 These cases are litigated and tried in courts all across the country and in international arbitration centers.